Crobinson17/VBA-Challenge/README.md

 Solution 5 Greatest

-At last not least the solution also provide the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
+Also the solution should provide the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".